 - 4.02.01 The course must be marked on both sides over its entire length; any variations to this rule must be approved by the Technical Delegate or PCP. - 4.02.02 Warning signs such as double and triple down arrows should only be used where an obstacle does not have an easier route around and/or where an obstacle has a fast and/or blind approach.
-Sign templates can be found at Annexure B. - 4.02.03 Course marking tape/bunting should be 1.5m off the ground. - 4.02.04 Stakes must not be metallic or wooden, with PVC plastic conduit (without metal inserts) being the preferred option. - 4.02.05 Secondary marked 'fall zones' should be provided in areas of high spectator interest, or where there is a high likelihood of riders crashing and/or unintentionally leaving the course.
+Sign templates can be found at Annexure B. - 4.02.03 Course marking tape/bunting should be maximum of 1.5m and minimum of 0.5m off the ground. - 4.02.04 Stakes must not be metallic or wooden, with PVC plastic conduit (without metal inserts) being the preferred option. - 4.02.05 Secondary marked 'fall zones' should be provided in areas of high spectator interest, or where there is a high likelihood of riders crashing and/or unintentionally leaving the course.